DennisLent/RustyRunways/docs/core/custom_worlds.md

 # Custom Worlds (YAML)

 RustyRunways can load fully custom worlds from a YAML file.
-This allows you to define airports, fees, and initial conditions deterministically, while still choosing whether to auto‑generate cargo orders.
+This allows you to define airports, fees, initial orders, and gameplay pacing deterministically while still supporting randomly generated content.

 ## Schema